Please view these informational tabs to learn about time only quartz clock movements.

 Quartz clock movement removal always needs the hands to come off first.
 There are two reasons for this.
 First, you need to have access to the hardware that mounts the movement.
 Second, there is no way to take get the movement out of the clock if the hands are still on it.
 They certainly will not fit through the hole in the clock.

 Quartz clock movements have two styles of minute hands.
 One style has a nut that holds it in place and the other style is a friction fit.
 The friction fit has no nut and just pulls off with a twist and pull.
 The second style has a minute hand nut to secure the minute hand.
 Removal is done by turning the nut to the left with needle nose pliers.
 Once the nut is loose it only requires fingers to unscrew it.

 In a Quartz clock Movement removal task, the hour hand is only a friction fit.
 Thus, the hour tube tapers down on the movement, meaning it is wider on the low end of it.
 This makes the hour hand friction fit only.
 Just twist the hand and pull it toward you until it comes off.

 The second hand pulls straight up and off if the clock has one.

 Quartz clock movement installation

-- Place hanger on post (optional)
+- 1. Place the steel hanger over the threaded post (optional)

-- Place black washer on post (optional)
+- 2. Place black rubber washer on the post next (optional)

-- Put the minute hand on the post
+- 7. Put the minute hand on the post

 Quartz clock movement measuring